rewatiramansahu/FullStack-MERN/README.md

 </body>
 </html>

-## 4. How to display list in columns?
+4. How to display list in columns?
-A. By using display

-grid => It can display numbering left to right orientation.
+A. By using display:grid => It can display numbering left to right orientation.
     By using columns  => It can display numbering top to bottom.

-## Ex

-Grid
+Ex: Grid
 <!DOCTYPE html>
 <html lang="en">
 <head>